Enchiridion Chapter 7 / 53

-If we know this, how can we reduce the unnecessary suffering?
+If we know this, how can we reduce unnecessary suffering?

-You are travelling home on an aeroplane and stop halfway for a connecting flight.
+You are traveling home on an airplane and stop halfway for a connecting flight.

 While you are at the connecting flight’s airport waiting for your plane, you may go and eat a nice meal and peruse the perfume shops.